ralphbean/moksha-pyramid-activity-graph/README.rst

    <http://moksha.readthedocs.org/en/latest/main/tutorials/Pyramid/>`_
    tutorial.

+We're going to configure moksha to communicate with `zeromq
+<http://www.zeromq.org>`_ and `WebSocket <http://websocket.org>`_.
+As an aside,
+one of Moksha's goals is to provide an abstraction over different messaging transports.
+It can speak zeromq, AMQP, and STOMP on the backend, and WebSocket or COMET emulated-AMQP and/or STOMP on the frontend.

+We need to configure a number of things:

+ - Your app needs to know how to talk to the ``moksha-hub`` with zeromq.
+ - Your clients need to know where to find their websocket server (its housed inside the ``moksha-hub``).

 Edit ``development.ini`` and add the following lines in the ``[app:tutorial]`` section.
 Do it just under the ``sqlalchemy.url`` line::